How are the heights measured?

 The Coffee Bean Rose Tree should be planted in full sun for the best growth.
 Even a little shade inhibits the blooming of roses.
 The soil should be rich and well-drained, and heavier soils with some clay are preferred to sandy soils, although drainage is always important.
 Enrich the soil with plenty of organic material, favoring stronger types like manures, over lighter ones such as peat moss.
 Mulch will conserve moisture and feed your plants too.
 Although rose bushes will tolerate some dryness, they usually stop blooming, so keep your plant regularly watered.
 Follow a fertilizer program suitable for roses, using either a liquid or granular formulation.
 Liquid fertilizers are preferable when growing in containers and planters.
 To grow the Coffee Bean Rose Tree in a planter, choose a good-sized pot, 12 inches or more in diameter, with drainage holes.
 Use soil blended for outdoor planting and adding up to one-third garden soil (by volume) creates the richer mixture that roses love.

-As bloom fade, trim the clusters just above the first full-sized leaf.
+As blooms fade, trim the clusters just above the first full-sized leaf.
 In late winter or spring, remove weak branches, and trim back the remaining stems by two-thirds, cutting just above an outward-facing bud.
 Do not cut below the point where the stems branch from the trunk, and immediately remove any shoots that grow from the trunk itself.
 Like all roses, pests and diseases can occur, although this plant has resistance to diseases like powdery mildew and rust.
 Insects can often be controlled with a simple spraying of soapy water when they are first seen, and good growing practices, with regular fertilizer and watering, will keep your plant healthy and blooming all season.

 The Coffee Bean Miniature Rose Tree is the product of a controlled breeding program by Christian Bedard at Weeks Wholesale Rose Grower, Inc. Pomona, California.
 He uses a miniature red rose called Santa Claus® (‘POUlclaus’) bred by Mogens Olesen in Denmark, for Poulsen Roses, and a taller chocolate-red rose called Hot Cocoa® (‘Wekpaltlez’) created by Thomas Carruth for Weeks Roses.
 This new rose was released in 2008 and it was patented under the name ‘WEKdoudou’ in 2009.
 Roses are always top-sellers, so order now – give yourself or a loved one a beautiful gift.